 What are Eccles cakes?

-Eccles cakes are small round pastries filled to bursting-point with a mixture of currants and sugar.
-These hand pies are usually made from flaky pastry and originate from the town of Eccles in Lancashire, England.
+Eccles cakes are small, sweet round pastries filled with currants.
+Think of them as currant cakes. or currant pastries.
+They originate from the town of Eccles in Lancashire, England.
 They have been on the English food scene for over 200 years but are generally only spotted in tea shops in the North of England.

-What Makes these Pastries so Good
+What Makes these currant cakes so good?

 Moving attention back to the bake in hand today, two elements set this Eccles cake recipe up for success:

-Flaky pastry is essential to this classic bake, helping to provide that crisp yet, for want of a better word, flaky shell that holds the filling together.
+- Authentic flaky pastry: Flaky pastry is essential to this classic bake, helping to provide that crisp yet, for want of a better word, flaky shell that holds the filling together.

 Ingredients

-I’ve recently discovered Vostizza currants (also available from M&S) which are soft and full flavoured.
+I’ve recently discovered Vostizza currants (also available from M&S) which are soft and full-flavoured.
 I highly recommend them for this Eccles cakes recipe.

 Stage 1: Make the Flaky Pastry

-1. Divide the butter into 4 portions
+- Divide the butter into 4 portions.

-4. Roll the dough into a long rectangle on a lightly floured worktop to approx 4mm thick.
+- Roll the dough into a long rectangle on a lightly floured worktop to approx 4mm thick.
 Take another portion of the butter, cube it and scatter over ⅔ of the dough, leaving the final ⅓ empty

-5. Fold the empty third of the dough over the top of the dough, bringing it to the centre
+- Fold the empty third of the dough over the top of the dough, bringing it to the centre

-6. Fold the other end of the pastry over the top, then rotate the pastry 90 degrees
+- Fold the other end of the pastry over the top, then rotate the pastry 90 degrees

 Stage 2: Make the Eccles Cakes